cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 Required Fields
 ---------------
 Certain fields are required to be configured in order for the plugin to work.
-These are identified in the Hydrator Studio configuration panel by a red dot, and are described in the :ref:`Hydrator Plugin Reference <cask-hydrator-plugins>` documentation as *required*.
+These are identified in the CDAP Application Studio configuration panel by a red dot, and are described in the :ref:`CDAP Pipelines Plugin Reference <cdap-pipelines-plugins>` documentation as *required*.

 ..
 Configuring Resources
 .. ---------------------

-.. _cask-hydrator-runtime-arguments-macros:
+.. _cdap-pipelines-runtime-arguments-macros:

 Field Macro Substitution
 ========================